-- ask the police to contact a solicitor, eg your own one
+- ask the police to contact a solicitor, such as your own one

-You may be offered legal advice over the phone instead of a duty solicitor if you’ve committed a less serious offence, eg being disorderly.
+You may be offered legal advice over the phone instead of a duty solicitor if you’re suspected of having committed a less serious offence, such as being disorderly.
 The advice is free and independent of the police.

 Being questioned without legal advice

-Once you’ve asked for legal advice, the police can’t question you until you’ve got it - with some exceptions.
+Once you’ve asked for legal advice, the police cannot question you until you’ve got it – with some exceptions.

 The police can make you wait for legal advice in serious cases, but only if a senior officer agrees.